publiccodenet/blog/_posts/2020-12-09-how-to-start-a-standard-compliant-repository.md

 ## Step 6 - Celebrate

-Congratulations, you have set up your repository in a way that is meeting all relevant requirements in the Standard for Public Code.
-Keep haveing the standard nearby when you start coding as more requirements will become relevant as source code is added to the repository.
+Congratulations, your new repository now meets all relevant requirements in the Standard for Public Code.
+Keep the standard close by when you start coding, as more requirements will become relevant as source code is added to the repository.